yegor256/blog/_drafts/_factory.md

 }
 {% endhighlight %}

-It is very effective performance wise.
+It is very effective performance-wise.
 With such a small object like our `Color` the problem may not be so obvious, but when objects are bigger, their instantiation and garbage collection may waste a lot of time.

 True.

 However, there is an object-oriented way to solve this problem.
-We just introduce a new class `Palette`, which becomes a storage of colors:
+We just introduce a new class `Palette`, which becomes a store of colors:

 {% highlight java %}
 class Palette {